ministryofjustice/security-guidance/docs/maintained-by-default.md

 -   \[automated\] certificate renewals

--   upgrading of hashing methods to implement new standards once they become commoly accepted best practices
+-   upgrading of hashing methods to implement new standards once they become commonly accepted best practices

--   upgrading from SSLv3 to TLS, and from TLS1.\[0/1\] to TLS1.2, ultimately into TLS1.3 \(and beyond\)
+-   upgrading from SSL v3 to TLS, and from TLS1.\[0/1\] to TLS1.2, ultimately into TLS1.3 \(and beyond\)

 ## Feedback